How to Pick the Right Shoes for Treadmill Running

 Walking vs. Running on the Treadmill

-For those who don't spend all their time on the treadmill running, it’s okay to use a running shoe to walk, although if you'll only be walking, you might consider walking shoes instead.
-Walking on the treadmill offers its own set of benefits since you can control the incline and speed as you go.
-When you’re ready to run, you can speed things up.
-When you need to slow it down, it’s just a push of a button.
+For those who don't spend all their time on the treadmill running, it's fine to use a running shoe to walk, although if you'll only be walking, you might consider trying walking shoes instead.
+Walking on the treadmill has its own set of benefits as you can control the incline and speed as you go.
+When you're ready to run, you can speed things up.
+When you need to slow it down, it's just a push of a button.

 Using the machine to track distance, heart rate and calories will also enable you to create a workout where you run and walk your way to the ideal burn.